Germany Country Commercial Guide

 Policy Objectives and Challenges

 ICT is a priority sector for the German government.
-Germany’s economic and innovation policy is outlined in the Digital Agenda of the BMWK (Federal Ministry for Economic Affairs and Climate Action).
-It focuses on digital infrastructure, the digital economy, digital workplaces, innovative governance, digital environments in society, education, research, science, media, and security.
+Germany’s policies, including economic and innovation strategies, have been outlined in the coalition agreement in early 2025.
+The second chapter “Effective relief, stable finances, efficient state” dedicates an entire section to addressing digitalization.
+Core focuses are emerging, particularly in digital infrastructure, the digital economy, digital workplaces, innovative governance, and digital environments within society, education, research, science, media, and security.

-The U.S. Commercial Service follows these developments and continues to work with associations and multipliers such as BMWK, Bitkom (Association for Information Technology), BDI (Federation of German Industries), GTAI (Germany Trade and Investment) and AmCham (American Chamber of Commerce) to unearth opportunities and flag policy concerns.
+The U.S. Commercial Service continues to monitor policy developments and works with associations and multipliers such as the Federal Ministry for Economic Affairs and Climate Action of Germany (BMWK), Bitkom (Association for Information Technology), BDI (Federation of German Industries), GTAI (Germany Trade and Investment) and AmCham (American Chamber of Commerce) to unearth opportunities and flag policy concerns.

 Leading Sub-Sectors